 Why can’t you cry with lash extensions?

 Eyelash extensions are semi-permanent synthetic lash fibres applied to your natural lashes using a special lash adhesive.
-A technician attaches individual lashes to promote lash growth and fuller lashes.
-The lash extension process uses high-quality lash extension adhesives to make the lashes last for 4-9 weeks.
-However, water and crying can break the bond of the lashes.
-If you’re looking for high-quality lash extensions, Lash Extensions in Brisbane has services to suit your needs.
+A technician attaches individual lashes to create the look of fuller lashes.
+The lash extension process uses high-quality lash extension adhesives to make the lashes last for 4–9 weeks.
+However, water, crying, oil-based products, and rubbing can weaken the bond of the lashes over time.

 Eyelash extensions are a game changer in the beauty industry, you get gorgeous looking lashes without the need for waterproof mascara.
 But they require a detail orientated process, including no tearing – at least for the first 24 hours to 48 hours.
 But why is this the case?